 At 27 miles long and 2.5 miles wide, Galveston has miles of sandy beaches to enjoy a day in the sand.
 Other popular activities include fishing, kayaking, surfing, and biking.

 Visiting Galveston doesn’t have to cost you much money.
-Don’t get me wrong, it is very easy to spend hundreds of dollars or more visiting some of the amazing places in Galveston.
+Don’t get me wrong, it is very easy to spend hundreds of dollars or more visiting some of the more popular attractions.

 However, if you’re on a tight budget, you can still visit the island and have a great time.
 Over the past few years, Kellie and I have found ways to visit Galveston and enjoy ourselves doing these free activities.

-To stretch your budget even further, check out these road trip money saving tips.
+- To stretch your budget even further, be sure to check out these road trip money saving tips.

-There is no charge to ride the ferry and it is a great way to see dolphins, cruise ships, and other aquatic life.
-You can choose to walk-on the ferry or drive onto the ferry.
+The ferry ride is totally free and it’s a great way to see dolphins, cruise ships, and pelicans along the way.
+You can choose to “walk-on” or drive onto the ferry.
 You can even drive your RV onto the ferry if needed.

 The ride typically lasts anywhere from 15 to 20 minutes, and you can choose to remain in your vehicle or walk around the deck for those perfect Facebook photos.